 In spite of such favorable economic conditions, there is a noticeable lack of affordable consumer goods.
 Quality clothing and shoes are especially hard to get.
 State stores often are almost bare while the items offered by the numerous small privately owned stores lack variety and are prohibitively expensive to the average citizen.
-There is no equivalent to a supermarket; instead there are specialty stores labeled "milk store," "bread store," and the like.
+There is no equivalent a supermarket; instead there are specialty stores labeled "milk store", "bread store", and the like.
 In the state stores it is still sometimes necessary to get a ticket with the price of the item, go pay for the item at a different cash register, and then return the receipt to the clerk to receive the item.

 An important alternative to the state and private stores is the private market (bazaar).
 Throughout Turkmenistan there are generally three types of markets.
-The first type sells spices, produce and other food products.
-These markets are open daily and consist of stalls or booths from which the sellers, usually farmers from the countryside, offer their products.
-Another type of bazaar, often open only on weekends, is a kind of flea market, where individuals come to sell everything from old clothing, used household appliances, or even cars to sweets, vegetables, cooked products and a variety of traditional Turkmen cultural items.
-These include antique silver jewelry, traditional women's clothing, men's sheepskin hats, and the beautiful, worldfamous carpets.
+The first type contains spices, produce and other food products.
+These markets are open daily and consist of stalls or booths from which the sellers, usually farmers from the country side, offer their products.
+In another type of bazaar, often open only on weekends, individuals come to sell everything from old clothing, used household appliances, and even cars to sweets, vegetables, cooked products and very interesting items of traditional Turkmen material culture.
+These items include antique silver jewelry, traditional women's clothing, men's sheepskin hats, and the beautiful world-famous carpets.
 Here bargaining skills are very important.
 The third type of market deals in livestock such as cattle, sheep, goats, horses, and camels.
 It too is usually open only on weekends.
-All markets draw large crowds of both city and village folk and are colorful and extremely interesting to foreign visitors.
+All markets draw large crowds of both city and village folk and are colorful and extremely interesting for the foreigner.
 The largest markets are in Ashgabat.

-The basic monetary unit in Turkmenistan continues to be the Soviet-Russian rouble which is called manat (MaHaT) in Turkmen.
-There has been talk of introducing a local Turkmen currency, but government officials say that such plans are in the preliminary stages of development.
+The basic monetary unit in Turkmenistan continues to be the Soviet-Russian rouble which is called manai (Mahat) in Turkmen.
+There has been talk of introducing a local Turkmen currency, but government officials insist that such plans are in the preliminary stages of development.

-1. COMPETENCY: To ask for items, prices and quantities SITUATION: Market ROLES: PCV & Seller
+1. COMPETENCY: To ask for items, prices and quantities

+SITUATION: Market

+ROLES: PCV & Seller